Graduate Admissions FAQ’s

 Applying to the Graduate Program

-WHEN TO APPLY: Applications will be reviewed on a continuous basis, and applicants are strongly encouraged to submit their complete applications by Dec.
-31st, 2018.
-The final deadline is January 15, 2019.
-Applications that are incomplete after January 15, 2019 will not be considered.
+WHEN TO APPLY: Applications will be reviewed on a continuous basis, and applicants are strongly encouraged to submit their complete applications by December 15, 2019.
+The final deadline is December 31, 2019.
+Applications that are incomplete after that date will not be considered.

 *Note: The Department of Chemical and Biomolecular Engineering does not admit students into the program with the intention of earning a terminal Master’s degree; however, students who have met the requirements may obtain a Master’s degree as a milestone on the path to completing their Ph.D. degree.